CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/getting-started(v2).md

-# Automate document processing using Azure OpenAI
+# Automate Document Processing by using Azure AI & OpenAI
 ## Overall Estimated Duration: 4 Hours
 ## Overview

-In this lab, participants will explore document processing using Azure services to streamline and enhance the management of various document types.
+In this hands-on lab, you will explore document processing using Azure services to streamline and enhance the management of various document types.
 The focus will be on leveraging Azure's capabilities for analyzing and extracting data from documents, whether in electronic or printed formats.
 The lab will cover the end-to-end process, including data extraction, sentiment analysis, language detection, OCR, and document classification.
 Participants will utilize Azure tools such as the Document Intelligence resource, Azure Functions for blob triggers, and AI Search for document analysis.
 Additionally, they will integrate their processed data with Azure OpenAI's ChatGPT LLM via a web application and Cosmos DB to assess and interact with the information effectively.

 ## Objectives
 Use Azure services to automate document processing, including data extraction, sentiment analysis, OCR, and classification.
 They will integrate Azure OpenAI's ChatGPT and Cosmos DB to analyze and interact with the processed data through a web application.